profix898/RouteNav.Avalonia/README.md

 </NavigationPageContainer>
 ```

+#### Dynamic page resolver

+Generally, pages are registered in the `INavigationStack` with their route via `AddPage()` so that they can be retrieved later by route Uri.
+Where there is a large number of pages or if the pages are not known in advance, a custom `IPageResolver` can be provided via the `INavigationStack.PageResolver` property.
+The `IPageResolver` interface contains a single member `Page?
+ResolveRoute(Uri routeUri)`, which is used to find and instantiate the appropriate page for a given route Uri.

 #### Page to Dialog

 **RouteNav.Avalonia** utilizes automatic conversion of `Page` to `Dialog` in cases where a `Page` is invoked for display as a dialog (or overlay dialog).
 You can also explicitely perform the conversion by calling the `ToDialog(Layoutable? parent)` extension method for `Page`.